What gets a real estate agent resume noticed

 - Include awards and rankings.
 “Top 5% agent” or “President’s Circle” awards from your brokerage or local board are meaningful credentials in real estate.

-- No production numbers: A real estate resume without transaction volume and closing data is immediately suspicious to brokerages.
+No production numbers.
+A real estate resume without transaction volume and closing data is immediately suspicious to brokerages.
+This is a numbers-driven business, and omitting your production metrics suggests that either your numbers are unimpressive or you are not tracking your performance.

-- Listing duties instead of results: “Showed homes to clients” is a duty.
-“Guided 28 first-time buyers to closing with a 100% success rate on accepted offers” is a result.
+Listing duties instead of results.
+“Showed homes to clients” is a duty that every licensed agent performs.
+“Guided 28 first-time buyers to closing with a 100% success rate on accepted offers” is a result that demonstrates skill and reliability.

-- Missing license information: Your active state license must be clearly listed.
-Include the license type and state.
+Missing license information.
+Your active state license must be clearly listed, including the license type and state.
+Omitting this forces the hiring manager to verify your status, which may result in your resume being set aside.

-- Ignoring digital marketing: Agents who only mention traditional marketing (open houses, mailers) appear outdated.
-Include digital advertising, social media, and CRM-driven lead nurturing.
+Ignoring digital marketing.
+Agents who only mention traditional marketing (open houses, mailers) appear outdated.
+Include digital advertising, social media marketing, and CRM-driven lead nurturing to demonstrate that you can generate business in a modern market.

 Frequently asked questions